Let’s Stop Teaching the “Hamburger Paragraph”

 “Well,” they replied, “We were told to teach our students that each paragraph needs a topic sentence, three details and a wrap-up sentence.”

-The traditional “hamburger paragraph” – a topic sentence, supporting details and a wrap-up sentence – might work fine for a self-contained piece of writing, but it simply doesn’t exist in multi-paragraph passages.
-In truth, most paragraphs actually don’t even have topic sentences – and those that do start with a topic sentence never repeat the main idea at the end of the paragraph.
+The traditional “hamburger paragraph” – a topic sentence, supporting details and a wrap-up sentence simply doesn’t exist in multi-paragraph passages.
+In truth, most paragraphs don’t even have topic sentences.
+And if there is a topic sentence, it’s most likely to be at the beginning, occasionally at the end and sometimes even in the middle – but NEVER repeated at the beginning and end of the paragraph.

-That said, topic sentences are valuable supports for struggling (and all) readers.
+That said, topic sentences are valuable supports for struggling (and all) reader and writers.
 They reveal the main idea of the paragraph and support prediction and self-monitoring.
 But many of our students need explicit instruction and guided practice in finding and making use of topic sentences.
 Check out hip-books.com/topic-sentences for teaching ideas and a practice passage.